X hyperactivation

 X hyperactivation refers to the process in Drosophila by which genes on the X chromosome in male flies become twice as active as genes on the X chromosome in female flies.

-Because male flies have a single X chromosome and female flies have two X chromosomes, the higher level of activation in males ensures that X chromosome genes are overall expressed at the same level in males and females.
-X hyperactivation is one mechanism of dosage compensation, whereby organisms that use genetic sex determination systems balance the gene dosage from the sex chromosomes between males and females.
+In Drosophila, there is a stark difference between the X and Y chromosome as most genetic material has been lost on the Y chromosome.
+Due to this, Drosophila relies on the genetic material of the X chromosome.
+Because male flies have a single X chromosome and female flies have two X chromosomes, the higher level of activation in males ensures that X chromosome genes are overall expressed at the same level as females.
+X hyperactivation is one mechanism of dosage compensation, where organisms that use genetic sex determination systems balance the sex chromosome gene dosage between males and females.
 X hyperactivation is regulated by the alternative splicing of a gene called sex-lethal.
-The gene was named sex-lethal due to its mutant phenotype which has little to no effect on male flies but results in the death of females due to X hyperactivation of the two X chromosomes.
-In female Drosophila, the sex-lethal protein causes the female-specific splicing of the sex-lethalgene to produce more of the sex-lethal protein.
-This produces a positive feedback loop as the sex-lethal protein splices the sex-lethal gene to produce more of the sex-lethal protein.
-In male Drosophila, there isn’t enough sex-lethal to activate the female-specific splicing of the sex-lethal gene, and it goes through the "default" splicing.
-This means that section of the gene that is spliced out in females remains in males.
-This portion contains an early stop codon resulting in no protein being made from it.
-In females, the sex-lethal protein inhibits the male-specific lethal (msl) gene complex that would normally activate X-linked genes that result in an increase in the male transcription rate.
+The gene was named sex-lethal due to its mutant phenotype which has little to no effect on males but results in the death of females due to X hyperactivation of the two X chromosomes.

+In female Drosophila, the sex-lethal protein causes the female-specific splicing of the sex-lethal gene to produce more of the sex-lethal protein.
+This produces a positive feedback loop.
+In male Drosophila, there isn’t enough sex-lethal proteins to activate the female-specific splicing of the sex-lethal gene, and it goes through the "default" splicing.
+This means the section of the gene that is spliced out in females remains in males.
+This remaining portion contains an early stop codon resulting in no sex-lethal protein being made.
+In females, the sex-lethal protein inhibits the male-specific lethal (msl) gene complex that would normally activate X-linked genes, increasing the male transcription rate.
 The msl gene complex was named due to the loss-of-function mutant that results in the improper increase in the male transcription rate that results in the death of males.
 In males, the absence of the necessary amount of sex-lethal allows for the increase in the male transcription rate due to the msl gene complex no longer being inhibited.
-This allows the expression of the X chromosome to be "doubled," or hyperactivated, to match the amount that females have with two X chromosomes.
+This allows the expression of the X chromosome to be "doubled," or hyperactivated, to match females' two X chromosomes.